ganwh64/Seeed-Studio-Final-Project-Intern-/README.md

 By following this guide, you will learn to:

-* Interface with the Seeed Wio Terminal and utilize its integrated display, speaker, and buttons.
+* Interface with the Seeed Wio Terminal and utilise its integrated display, speaker, and buttons.
 * Integrate and read data from a Grove Ultrasonic Distance Sensor.
 * Control and program a Grove RGB LED Stick for dynamic visual feedback.
 * Implement state management logic for occupancy detection (entry/exit inference).
 * Incorporate practical features like debounced button inputs and timed alerts.
-* Develop a project with clear practical value and a positive impact on user behavior.
+* Develop a project with clear practical value and a positive impact on user behaviour.

 ## 2. Materials and Setup